-The Town has acquired a vacant property on Meadow Lea through the Buffalo Erie Niagara Land Improvement Corporation for rehabilitation and resale to a low-mod household.
-In 2018 the town will also acquire vacant parcels on Sunset Ct and Grover Cleveland Highway with the help of the Land Bank and will construct a three bedroom home to sell to an eligible first-time homebuyer.
+The Town has acquired a vacant property on Grover Cleveland Highway for new construction of a single-family home and resale to a low-mod household.
+In 2019 the town will also acquire a vacant parcel on Sunset Court to construct a three bedroom home to sell to an eligible first-time homebuyer.
 The majority of the housing funds will be used for rehabilitation of income-eligible existing owner-occupied units through a 0% deferred loan program.
 The program will also assist approximately four first-time income eligible homebuyers with closing cost assistance in the form of a 0% deferred loan.